Day 1 London - In flight

 Day 3 Antananarivo - Antsirabe

 Our first experience of this remarkable country is of its capital, Antananarivo, known by most as Tana.
-It enjoys a cool climate, being located in the highland area of Madagascar and we explore on a city tour before wending our way south, through landscapes filled with terraced rice fields and eroded hills, known locally as lavaka.
+Located in the highland area of Madagascar, appreciate the cool climate as we explore on a city tour, and then wend our way south, through landscapes filled with terraced rice fields and eroded hills, known locally as lavaka.
 We stop at a local market in Ambatolampy before arriving in Antsirabe, an elegant city reminiscent of Europe.
 A tour of the city will include visits to a number of local artisan workshops.
 Our hotel for the evening is the Plumeria Hotel, Antsirabe (3T+).

 Day 4 Antsirabe - Ambositra - Ranomafana